shivannis/xandr-docs-public/xandr-docs/articles/monetize/override-ad-quality-settings-on-a-deal.md

 Trust Level is used to indicate what level of audit status you want to permit for creatives to serve for a deal.

 - **Default**: Default setting.
 If selected, this deal uses the default ad quality buyer trust level.
-- **Allow pending creatives**: if checked, the default setting is used but creatives submitted for Xandr audit in the "pending" state are allowed to serve.
+- **Allow pending creatives**: if checked, the default setting is used but creatives submitted for Microsoft Advertising audit in the "pending" state are allowed to serve.
 Once the audit is complete, the creative uses the default ad quality setting.
 - **Maximum**: If selected, all creatives are allowed to serve for this deal (except for creatives specifically banned; see below).
 With **Maximum** trust level set on a deal, a buyer can serve on that deal even if the buyer has been blocked in network or publisher ad quality rules.

   > [!NOTE]